DataWraith/utility-belt/README.md

 - Grid2D class
   - TODO Ability to 'fold' grids like pieces of paper (along or, between two columns)
-  - TODO Auto-generate a palette when saving to PNG (Martin Ankerl method via fibonacci hashing)
+  - TODO [Auto-generate a palette](https://martin.ankerl.com/2009/12/09/how-to-create-random-colors-programmatically/) when saving to PNG
   - TODO "Zoom in" by duplicating tiles
-  - TODO "Zoom in" with provided templates (to replace certain tiles)
+  - TODO "Zoom in" with provided templates (to replace certain tiles with zoomed in variants)

 ### Search for combinatorial optimization